werf/werf/docs/documentation/pages_en/advanced/building_images_with_stapel/assembly_instructions.md

 > Note that `cacheVersion` and `beforeInstallCacheVersion` directives have the same effect.
 Changing them triggers the rebuild of the _beforeInstall_ stage and all subsequent stages.

 ### Example.
-Universal image for multiple applications
+The universal image for multiple applications

 An image containing shared system packages can be defined in a separate `werf.yaml` file.
 You can use the `cacheVersion` value for rebuilding this image to refresh packages’ versions.